Mig-uel/angular-complete-guide/README.md

 This tells Angular to use the OnPush change detection strategy for this component.

+### Understanding the OnPush Strategy

+The OnPush strategy tells Angular that the component that uses it will only ever change because some event occurred inside of the components or inside a nested component, or because an input property of the component changed.

+When using the OnPush strategy, Angular will only check the component for changes when:

+1. An input property of the component changes.
+2. An event is emitted from the component.
+3. The component is manually marked for check using the `markForCheck` method.
+4. The component is manually marked for check using the `detectChanges` method.
+5. The component is manually marked for check using the `checkNoChanges` method.

+This means that Angular will not check the component for changes when the component is rendered or when the component is updated.
+This can lead to better performance, especially in large applications with many components.

+You can also manually trigger change detection by using the `ChangeDetectorRef` service.
+This service provides methods to manually mark the component for check or to detect changes.

 ## Angular Learned Checklist

 ### Components and Templates